mattiaferrarini/smiles-mid-training/README.md

 ### Tokenization

-We implement specialized tokenizers to better represent molecular strings.
+We implement specialized tokenizers to better represent molecular strings.For detailed implementation and usage, refer to the `custom_tokenizers/` folder.

 The special tokenizers are applied exclusively to the smiles formula, that are between the tags [START_SMILES] and [END_SMILES].
-The rest of the text is tokenized with Huggingface BaseTokenizer.
+The rest of the text is tokenized with Gemma 3 BaseTokenizer.

 In order to use any tokenizer different from the base one to tokenize the smiles string, its vocabulary has to be built first.
-It is built either running "build_tokenizer.slurm" with the desired tokenizer in the field "['tokenizer']['chem_type']" of "configs/tokenizers/tokenizer" or running the dedicated slurm file.
+It is built either running `build_tokenizer.slurm` with the desired tokenizer in the field `['tokenizer']['chem_type']` of `configs/tokenizers/tokenizer` or running the dedicated slurm file.
 The script iterates on the whole dataset and builds a json with the tokenizer vocabulary.
-These vocabularies are already built and saved in "json/tokenizers".
+These vocabularies are already built and saved in `json/tokenizers`.

 In order to choose the right tokenizer when the model is trained, the right config file has to be passed to the "training.py" file.
-The ready-to-use configs are in the folder "configs/tokenizers" and are passed to the file setting "['tokenizer']['chem_type']" as desired in the file "configs/training/defaul_trl.yaml".
+The ready-to-use configs are in the folder `configs/tokenizers` and are passed to the file setting `['tokenizer']['chem_type']` as desired in the file `configs/training/defaul_trl.yaml`.

-TODO

 ### Embeddings & Initialization

 We implement three different embedding strategies for the embedding of the tokens created by the chemical tokenization.
-The possible tokenizations are "random", "average" and "elementwise", with the latter that finds the embeddings of the elements that compose the token and average just them to initialize it.
+For detailed implementation and usage, refer to the `embedding/` folder.
-In order to choose the embedding strategy for the training, it has to be specified in "['tokenizer']['embedding_initialization']" in the file "configs/training/default_trl.yaml".
+In order to choose the embedding strategy for the training, it has to be specified in `['tokenizer']['embedding_initialization']` in the file `configs/training/default_trl.yaml`.

-TODO

 ### Fine-Tuning
 We use the trl and accelerate libraries to perform continued pre-training and supervised fine-tuning